ros2/ros2_documentation/source/Developer-Tools/Testing/Testing/Python.rst

 Starting point: we'll assume you have a :ref:`basic ament_python package<CreatePkg>` set up already and you want to add some tests to it.

-If you are using ament_cmake_python, refer to the :doc:`ament_cmake_python docs<../../../How-To-Guides/Ament-CMake-Python-Documentation>` for how to make tests discoverable.
+If you are using ament_cmake_python, refer to the :doc:`ament_cmake_python docs <../../Build/Ament-CMake-Python-Documentation>` for how to make tests discoverable.
 The test contents and invocation with ``colcon`` remain the same.

 Package Setup